vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-r`, `--rate` *n*
       Refresh rate in seconds, defaults to 1 second.

+    `--no-iostat`
+      Do not track the host's io stats using `zpool iostat`.

 `ct pid` [*pid...*] | `-`
   Find containers by process IDs.
 By default, the process IDs are passed as command-line arguments.
 If the first PID is `-`, the PIDs are read from